 Do you ever make cuts to the frame?

+Not normally.
 But I closely study the enlargements of the photos I have taken.

 Your photos are often overexposed why?